Big Pimpin'

-"Big Pimpin'" is a song by American rapper Jay-Z. It was released on April 11, 2000 as the third and final single from his fourth studio album Vol. 3...
+"Big Pimpin'" is a song by American rapper Jay-Z. It was released in 2000 as the third and final single from his fourth studio album Vol. 3...
 Life and Times of S. Carter (1999).
-It features a guest appearance from Southern hip hop duo UGK, and production from Timbaland.
+It features a guest appearance from Southern hip hop duo UGK and production from Timbaland.

 Sampling controversy

-"Big Pimpin'" contained a sample of "Khosara Khosara", an instrumental performed by Hossam Ramzy and originally composed by Egyptian composer Baligh Hamdi in 1957.
+"Big Pimpin'" contains a sample of "Khosara Khosara".
+Performed by Egyptian vocalist Abdel Halim Hafez and originally composed by prominent Egyptian composer Baligh Hamdi in 1957.
 In 2007, Hamdi's relative Osama Ahmed Fahmy filed a lawsuit in Los Angeles Federal Court alleging that producer Timbaland's use of the track was unlicensed, while its use of a sampled loop, instead of the full unaltered track, violated Hamdi's "moral rights".
 He additionally claimed that Jay-Z needed permission from each of Hamdi's four children to use the track, as they owned its copyright after Hamdi's death in 1993.
 That same year, a 2005 lawsuit filed by Ahab Joseph Nafal, who claimed "Big Pimpin'" infringed the copyright on "Khosara Khosara", was dismissed.

-In 2011, a California federal judge ruled that Fahmy could proceed with his suit, with Jay-Z, Timbaland, Linkin Park and EMI Records among the defendants named.
+In 2011 a California federal judge ruled that Fahmy could proceed with his suit, with Jay-Z, Timbaland, Linkin Park and EMI Records among the defendants named.
 Linkin Park was included because the track was mashed up with the single "Papercut" from their 2004 EP Collision Course, a collaboration with Jay-Z. Lawyers for EMI Records argued the then-50-year-old track was governed by the 1909 Copyright Act.
 Jay-Z testified four years later that he was unaware his song contained a sample of "Khosara Khosara", and when asked why he did not check the rights to its use, he replied, "That’s not what I do.
 I make music."
 Lawyers for Jay-Z and Timbaland claimed that Hamdi's family had been paid for the sample.
-On May 31, 2018, the Ninth Circuit Court of Appeals affirmed the district court's grant of summary judgement in favor of Jay-Z, et al.
+On May 31, 2018, the Ninth Circuit Court of Appeals affirmed the district court's grant of summary judgment in favor of Jay-Z, et al.

 Music video

 The music video was shot in Trinidad during its Carnival, and features Jay-Z and Bun B on a music truck dispensing money into the crowd and partying on a lavish yacht.
 Due to Pimp C's refusal to fly to Trinidad, his verse and the video's closing scenes were filmed in Miami Beach, Florida.

-In 2009, comedy trio Lonely Island filmed a parody video for their single "I'm on a Boat".
+Melyssa Ford and video model Liza Rivera make cameo appearances.